Audit and Risk<br>Committee

 and Sustainability Committee

-Peter L. Bonfield (Independent Director) (Chair)
+Peter L. Bonfield (Independent Director) V (Chair) V

-Michael R. Splinter (Independent Director) (Chair)
+Michael R. Splinter (Independent Director) V V (Chair)

-Moshe N. Gavrielov (Independent Director) (Chair)
+Moshe N. Gavrielov (Independent Director) V V

-Rafael Reif (Independent Director)
+L. Rafael Reif (Independent Director) V V

 Jan C. Lobbezoo Note (Financial Expert Consultant)